caninos-loucos/labrador-aarch64-linux-4/README.md

 # labrador-linux-64
 Linux 4 for Caninos Labrador V3

-@What is about?
+@What is all about?
->This repository has 64bits linux kernel for Labrador, actually working with kernel 4.19.37.
+>This repository contains the source code of Labrador's 64bits linux kernel (version 4.19.37).

->Boards newlest than LABRADOR CORE v3.0 should work fine with the kernel.
+>Boards newer than LABRADOR CORE v3.0 should work fine with this kernel!

 @What is needed?
->To be properly compiled, could be necessary some tools, please read the 'install' file in this repository.
+>Some tools are necessary for compilation, please read the 'install' file in this repository.

 @How to compile?
->To compile this Kernel, once that you are in this path, just run make from terminal.
+>Clone the git repository, go to the main path and run make from your favourite terminal.

 $ make

-@How to do an incremental compilation?
+@How can I execute an "incremental" build?
->To incremental compilation just run from terminal;
+>Just execute the command below;

 $ make kernel

+@How to choose what modules are compiled in?
+>Just execute the command below;

+$ make menuconfig

-@How to transfer the compiled kernel to the board?
+@How to transfer the compiled kernel to my board?

->If the compilation is complete with success, the compiled kernel should be avaliable at path /build/
+>After a successful build, the kernel should be avaliable at output folder.

->Update the modules in Labrador;
+>The modules are located at output/lib/modules.
+Copy them to the folder /lib/modules at your Linux system's root.

 $ sudo rm -r /lib/modules
-$ sudo cp -r /src/build/lib/modules /lib/
+$ sudo cp -r output/lib/modules /lib/modules

->Update the Image file in Labrador
+>Copy the Image file to /boot/ folder.

-$ sudo rm /media/caninos/FA82-D061/Image
+$ sudo rm /boot/Image
-$ cp /src/build/Image /media/caninos/FA82-D061/
+$ cp output/Image /boot/Image

->Update device tree files in Labrador
+>Copy device tree files to /boot/ folder.

-$ rm /media/caninos/FA82-D061/v3emmc.dtb
+$ rm /boot/v3emmc.dtb
-$ rm /media/caninos/FA82-D061/v3sdc.dtb
+$ rm /boot/v3sdc.dtb
-$ cp /src/build/v3emmc.dtb /media/caninos/FA82-D061/
+$ cp output/v3emmc.dtb /boot/v3emmc.dtb
-$ cp /src/build/v3sdc.dtb /media/caninos/FA82-D061/
+$ cp output/v3sdc.dtb /boot/v3sdc.dtb

-*/src/ is always the path where the folder or files are.

-@How change/update the Bootloader?
+@How update the Bootloader?

->To change in SD card use;
+>To update in SD card or a mounted image use;

-$ sudo dd if=/src/bootloader.bin of=/dev/*SDCARD* conv=notrunc seek=1 bs=512
+$ sudo dd if=bootloader.bin of=/dev/*DEVNAME* conv=notrunc seek=1 bs=512
->*SDCARD* is where your sd card is mounted on system, use lsblk for example to know yours.
+>*DEVNAME* is where your sd card or disk image is mounted on system.
+You can use lsblk, for example, to know yours.

->To change in Labrador use;
+>To update in a live linux system use;

-$ sudo dd if=/src/bootloader.bin of=/dev/mmcblk2 conv=notrunc seek=1 bs=512
+$ sudo dd if=bootloader.bin of=/dev/mmcblk2 conv=notrunc seek=1 bs=512

->*/src/ is always the path where the folder or files are.

-@where find more about Caninos Loucos and Labrador?
+@where to find out more about Caninos Loucos and Labrador?

 >Access the forum https://forum.caninosloucos.org.br/

 >Access our site https://caninosloucos.org/pt/